 Anyway, for much of Lakeland 50 I was near the front, that is until Ambleside and then it all fell apart with constant knee pain.
 My hopes of a top-10 disappeared and I eventually crossed the line in 36th place in 9:59.
 My target had been to run around 8:40.
 In retrospect, I should have been happy.
 But I wasn’t.
 I went away knowing that my knee issue had stopped me performing and it needing addressing.

 My knee injury was chronic and required two, maybe three operations.
 I declined all knowing that knee surgery success is hit and miss.
-So, ever since, I have managed that pain, changed my goals and loved an adventure.
-Gladly, big hikes and fast packing is ok.
-I get pain, but it is not like running.
+So, ever since, I have managed that pain, changed my goals and loved adventures.
+Gladly, big hikes and fast packing/ multi-day is what I really love.
+I still get pain, but I manage it.
 So, all is good.
 I am happy to do what I can.
-I can run and my daily run would be normally 8-miles, sometimes I can do that back-to-back, but often I need to rest and then stress again.
-And yes, every now and again I run long.
-But I no longer compete, I complete.
+I run regularly, daily sometimes and even now, 30-40km training runs are a regular.
+But walking has always been something I have used to keep moving and rather than it being a negative, I always made it a positive.

 So, why am I writing?